cguertin14/infra/services/velero-backups/README.md

 ## Restoring backups

-:warning: IMPORTANT NOTE: Backup resources are automatically re-created if all is lost and the `velero-backups` namespace is recreated.
+:warning: IMPORTANT NOTE: Backup resources are automatically re-created if all is lost and the `velero` namespace is recreated.
 This is great.

 ### Install the Velero CLI